mayank0405/Business-Case-Target-SQL/README.md

 ## Datasets Used

-Unfortunately, since this is a Confidential project, I cannot share the dataset of this project.
+Unfortunately, since this is a confidential project, I cannot share the dataset of this project.
 I can only share the names of the csv files used in this project.
 They are as following:-

 - customers.csv
 - sellers.csv